The Best White Gloss Paint

 Unfortunately, Crown Next Generation gloss does not come in “brilliant” white, but it is available in standard white, which is very crisp and clean.
 The beauty of using this gloss is the sheen level and overall finish, which are second to none.
 It lays off well and you’re left with no brush marks.

-This is the only oil-based gloss product that I will use nowadays.
-Legislation dictates which chemicals a manufacturer can use in paint production.
 As we strive for a more sustainable world, this legislation is getting tighter.
 Because of this, the overall performance of oil-based gloss has diminished somewhat, while water-based technology is improving.

 Teknos Futura Aqua 90